This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 Rationalised non-recognition occurs when the individual feels a need to rationalise being trapped in a controlling or abusive relationship, with examples includingBereavement is the experience of losing a close person or animal, and it can trigger grief, the natural emotional and physical response to that loss.
 Traumatic bereavement occurs when a traumatic death disrupts the grieving process, leading to a sense of helplessness, fear, or danger, and can be linked toThere is no “normal” way or timescale to grieve and the periods of suffering can have a lasting negative impact on emotional stability and everyday functioning.

-How strong is your conviction that, regardless of the opinions of others, your experiences qualify you as having the right to be recognised as someone living with chronic emotional suffering?
+How strong is your conviction that, regardless of the opinions of others, your experiences qualify you as having the right to be recognised as someone living with long-term emotional suffering?

-Following disturbing and overwhelming events a person can experience a prolonged and greatly reduced ability to feel any sort of emotion in a way sufficient to bring forth a meaningful reaction or response from them.
+Following disturbing and overwhelming events a person can experience a prolonged and greatly reduced ability to feel any sort of emotion in a way sufficient to bring forth from within them a meaningful reaction or response.

 Being alone is the neutral physical state of being by yourself without any other person in proximity.
-Loneliness is a complex individually experienced and highly personal emotion that manifests as a state of feeling disconnected and misunderstood, regardless of the availability of relationships or company.
+Loneliness is a complex individually experienced and highly personal unpleasant emotional response to imagined or actual isolation and lack of social relationships.

 Post-traumatic growth is the positive psychological transformation that can occur after a harrowing experience alongside post-traumatic stress disorder.
 Whilst it does not minimise the impact of post-traumatic psychological injury on the individual, it can lead to new positive understandings of the human experience.